Gingerbread Bundt Cake

 Cream butter/sugars:

-- In the bowl of a stand mixer with paddle attachment, cream butter and sugars until light and fluffy, approximately 3 minutes.
+- In the bowl of a stand mixer with paddle attachment, cream butter and sugars on medium speed until light and fluffy, approximately 3 minutes.
 Scrape sides and bottom as needed.
-I use medium-high speed on the mixer for this step.

 Make the batter:

-- Add eggs, one at a time–beating well after each egg (I recommend keeping the mixer on medium speed).
+- Add eggs, one at a time–beating well after each egg until incorporated.

 - Blend in the vanilla and reduce mixer speed to low.